Joseph Peter Wilson

-Joseph Peter "Joe Pete" Wilson (May 22, 1935 – September 13, 2019) was an American Olympic cross-country skier, who skied for the U.S. in cross-country at the 1960 Winter Olympics and later became a well-known skiing administrator in the United States.
+Joseph Peter "Joe Pete" Wilson (May 22, 1935 – September 13, 2019) was an American Olympic cross-country skier, who skied for the U.S. in cross-country at the 1960 Winter Olympics and later became a skiing administrator in the United States.
 Wilson also in collaboration authored several books on cross-country skiing, all co-written by William J. Lederer.
 Wilson set up the cross-country ski area at the Trapp Family Lodge in Stowe, Vermont.
 In 1973, Wilson organized a meeting of 25 ski areas and established the National Ski Touring Operators' Association.
 Wilson was named as its first President from 1973-1977.
 After several name changes it is now called the Cross Country Ski Areas Association (CCSAA).
 CCSAA is an international association of U.S. and Canadian cross-country ski areas.
 Wilson is also known for having set up an inn in Keene, New York, the Bark Eater Inn, and developing the ski trails around the inn.